 Organic Linen

-Although organic linen does biodegrade in soil, and it’s produced without using pesticides and other chemicals, it is different to linen, which is produced using chemicals and doesn’t biodegrade easily.
-Only 1% of linen is organic linen.
+Although organic linen does biodegrade in soil, and it’s produced without using pesticides and other chemicals, it differs from linen, which is produced using chemicals and doesn’t biodegrade easily.
+However, only 1% of linen is organic linen.

 Silk

-This natural material may be biodegradable, but is often associated with ethical issues, as silkworms and moths are not ethically treated, and it’s also not vegan-friendly.
-But it is considered by many as biodegradable, strong and resilient.
+This natural material may be biodegradable, but is often associated with ethical issues, as silkworms and moths are often unethically treated.
+It’s also not vegan-friendly.
+However, many people do consider silk to be biodegradable, strong and resilient.
 It’s also hypoallergenic, luxurious, antimicrobial, antifungal and extremely comfortable.

 Wool

 Wool, including Merino wool, is biodegradable and promotes soil health by releasing nutrients back into the earth.
 To be 100% biodegradable, wool has to be grown organically and not produced with harsh chemicals.
-However, as wool is derived from sheep, animal welfare groups have issues with wool.
-Also, this fibre requires vast amounts of land for the sheep to graze in.
+However, as wool is derived from sheep, animal welfare groups have issues with this material.
+The fibre also requires vast amounts of land for the sheep to graze.
 On the plus side, wool doesn’t contain microplastics; it can be produced organically and decomposes in the soil.

 Some biodegradable fabrics take longer to decompose than others.
 Here’s a list of how long different materials take: